Non-perturbative determination of the sphaleron rate for first-order phase transitions: Beyond the Standard Model phase transitions

 For constructing the EFT, we assume that singlet mass parameter is suppressed as $\mu^2_S \ll (\pi T)^2$ compared to the scale of non-zero Matsubara modes (referred later as the ``hard'' scale), and once the hard scale is integrated out the singlet thermal mass at one-loop reads \cite{Tenkanen:2022tly}

-We assume this thermal mass to be heavy compared to the scale of the transition, i.e. $\mu^2_{S,3} \sim m^2_D \sim (gT)^2$, and hence integrate out the singlet (akin to temporal gauge field modes). \footnote{ One could also integrate the singlet out together with non-zero Matsubara modes in the dimensional reduction, see \cite{Laine:2000kv,Brauner:2016fla}, yet here we do not discuss this option, for simplicity. } Consequently, Higgs thermal self-coupling at the scale of the transition reads
+We assume this thermal mass to be heavy compared to the scale of the transition, i.e. $\mu^2_{S,3} \sim m^2_D \sim (gT)^2$, and hence integrate out the singlet (akin to temporal gauge field modes). \footnote{ If the singlet vacuum mass parameter is very heavy ($\mu^2_S \sim (\pi T)^2$), the singlet needs to be integrated out entirely (including the zero Matsubara mode) in the dimensional reduction, see \cite{Laine:2000kv,Brauner:2016fla}.
+We do not discuss this situation here for simplicity, c.f.~\cite{Niemi:2018asa}. } The scale of the transition is set by the Higgs thermal mass $m^2_3 = y(T) g^4_3 \sim \frac{1}{x} g^4 T^2$ around the critical temperature $y_c \sim 1/x$.
+For small $x \sim g/\pi$ one hence has $m^2_3 \sim (g^{\frac32} T / \sqrt{\pi} )^2 $, which is parametrically in-between the soft $(g T)$ and ultrasoft $( g^2T / \pi)$ scales \cite{Gynther:2005av,Ekstedt:2022zro,Gould:2023ovu}.